matthewslouismarie/neo4j/README.md

 ### 1. WHY are some earthquakes related?

-Okay, we've retried two earthquakes that are related in one of our simple queries (@todo link).
+Okay, we've retried two earthquakes that are related in one of our simple queries ([3.
+Getting related earthquakes](#3-getting-related-earthquakes)).
 However, we’re not sure what that means.
 Does that mean they share a similar cause?
 Magnitude?
 Location?
 Let's find out!

 They are both reviewed earthquakes, provided by the `ci` network, that happened close to "Meiners Oaks, California" (4 and 8km, respectively).
 They share a similar `cdi` (maximum reported intensity) of $3.7$ and $3.5$.